Why API Testing is Critical for Ensuring Robust Software Performance

 Understand API Documentation

-• Begin by thoroughly reading API documentation, including endpoints, request/response formats, and error codes.
+• Begin by thoroughly reading the API documentation, including endpoints, request/response formats, and error codes.

 • Use tools like Swagger or Postman Collections to visualize APIs.